Considering a vacation in South Africa? These 10 reasons to go will get you to click the confirm button!

 3. Unique places to visit in South Africa

 South Africa boasts a number of stunning areas of natural beauty and some incredible landmarks.
-Table Mountain is, without doubt, the most recognizable of these landmarks, and ties in perfectly with a visit to the fabulous city of Cape Town, one of the best places to visit in South Africa.
+Table Mountain, Africa is, without doubt, the most recognizable of these landmarks, and ties in perfectly with a visit to the fabulous city of Cape Town, one of the best places to visit in South Africa.
 You can hike up table mountain, which takes between 90 minutes and two hours for the average person, but you can also take a cable car up.
 Once you reach the top, the views are incredible, stretching out over the city and the ocean.
 You may also catch sight of the dassies that scavenge around the mountain.
 One of the lesser-known places to visit in South Africa is the Valley of Desolation near Graff-Reinet.
 The biggest tourist attraction in the Camdeboo National Park, there are breathtaking views of piled dolerite columns against the backdrop of the plains of the Great Karoo, and down towards Graff-Reinet itself.

 4. Tuck into some South African food